-To handle this situation, you need a knife (or knives) that will do a passable job of gutting, skinning and possibly boning out the carcass.
+To handle this situation, you need a knife (or knives) that will do a passable job of gutting, skinning, quartering and possibly boning out the carcass.
 To reduce weight, the lower legs and head must be cut off.

 After hunting the west, parts of the midwest and the eastern United States for several decades, my backcountry knife selection has been refined.
 The knives I carry work well in the mountains, high desert, and southeastern swamps and forests.

 - No guthooks: In my opinion, the hook is only good for a couple of cuts, such as the initial incision to open up the body cavity.
 Otherwise, the guthook looks terrible on a knife blade, can hook on the sheath or your clothing and serves no other purpose.

 - Safe Handle: A slippery handle is dangerous.
 Inevitably, the knife will get covered with blood and body fluids

 during a gutting operation.
 A well-designed handle, made of micarta or wood, that fits your hand is going to be safer than a soft, smushy handle that doesn’t.